saurabhhhcodes/geneinsight-platform/README.md

 - You confirm you have rights to contribute

 **Copyright Holders:**
-- Original code: 8packcoder and contributors
+- Original code: saurabhhhcodes and contributors
 - Third-party libraries: Their respective owners
 - Community contributions: Individual contributors